randix/Pinewood-Derby/README.md

 # Pinewood-Derby

-Time and Score a Pinewood Derby race.
+Time and score a Pinewood Derby (or an AWANA Grand Prix) race.